|

 represent how sensitive the measures are to variations of the underlying

 drivers and assumptions.
-With this approach it is possible
+With this approach it was possible

 not only to attribute costs to certain reduction quantities, but